-If a subsequent score by the QI facilitator indicates that the practice will achieve recognition, insurers will pay (or continue to pay) the practice at the previous PPPM rate based on the most recent successful NCQA score, starting on the date of the qualifying QI facilitator score, until the new NCQA rescore is available.
-If NCQA determines that the QI facilitator score was wrong and that the practice did not achieve recognition, insurers will have the option of recouping the practice's PPPM payments back to the date on which those payments would have ended (i.e. - the last day of the month following the date on which NCQA recognition lapsed).
+• If the practice does not achieve recognition within the additional 90 day time period for extended recognition set by NCQA, insurers will have the option of recouping the practice's PPPM payments back to the date on which those payments would have ended (i.e. - the last day of the month following the date on which NCQA recognition lapsed).